MihirMongia/MihirMongia.github.io/_pages/about.md

   - /about.html
 ---

 Thanks for gracing this webpage with your presence.
 I care about using quantitative methods to solve meaningful problems.
 To this end, I've been working on problems related to biology and health.
-I'm starting my postdoc at Stanford with Mike Snyder in the fall of 2023 and am currently finishing my PhD in Computer Science with Hosein Mohimani at CMU.
-Previously, I spent one summer thinking and learning about deep learning in the lab of Yoshua Bengio.
+I'm a postdoc in the lab of Mike Snyder at Stanford.
+Previously I finished a PhD in Computer Science with Hosein Mohimani at CMU.
+Before that, I spent one summer thinking and learning about deep learning in the lab of Yoshua Bengio.

 My most important research contributions
 ======